ngneat/spectator/README.md

 ```

 ## Testing Angular's HTTP Client
-Spector makes testing data services, which use the Angular HTTP module, a lot easier.
+Spectator makes testing data services, which use the Angular HTTP module, a lot easier.
 For example, let's say that you have data service with two methods, one performs a GET and one a POST:

 ```ts
 export class TodosDataService {